-In RON thousand 31 December 2022

-Fair v alue
+Notional Notional Fair value

-Notional buy Notional sell Assets Liabilities
+In RON thousand buy sell Assets Liabilities

 OTC products:

 Cross currency Interest rate swaps 105,826 105,826 6,643 -

 FX swap 1,181,823 1,184,016 - 2,888

 Interest rate swaps 196,474 196,474 7,138 2,972

 Total 13,781 5,860

-FX swap contracts are used by the Bank mainly for liquidity management.
-These operations are used by the Bank to invest for a period of time the liquidity available in a currency by exchange it for another currency.
+FX swap contracts are used by the bank mainly for liquidity management.
+These operations are used by the bank to invest for a period of time the liquidity available in a currency by exchange it for another currency.

 The fair value of derivative financial instruments is determined by discounted cash flow models using the market quotations at the valuation date.
 Foreign exchange transactions are measured by discounted future models using the market rates from Reuters and the fixing price of National Bank of Romania.